Changes to candidature

 Change of Candidature

-If you wish to change to part-time candidature, you should apply online stating the reasons for the requested change.
+If you wish to change your study mode to part-time or full-time, you should apply online stating the reasons for the requested change.
 You must obtain the support of your principal supervisor and Head of Academic Unit or Institute Director.
 Similarly, if you are studying part-time and wish to revert to full-time study you must apply online.

-At the beginning of candidature, the University will determine whether your studies must be pursued within the University or at a Partner Institution, or may be carried out at another location.
+At the beginning of candidature, the University will determine whether your studies must be pursued within the University or another location.
 If you wish to change the place of candidature, you must apply online with the support of your principal supervisor and Head of Academic Unit or Institute Director.
 The details of the supervision arrangements and facilities available for your program must be described.

-Scholarship holders please note: change to study mode, load or location may impact your continuing eligibility for your scholarship.
-Please contact the Scholarships Office to discuss this further before completing an online form.
+Scholarship holders please note: change to study mode or location may impact your continuing eligibility for your scholarship.
+Please contact the Graduate Research Academy for advice before completing an online form.

 Change of Research Topic

-An application for an extension of time will only be approved if a strong case is made and a detailed timetable for the completion of the program is provided.
-Note that extensions to doctoral scholarships where applicable (please refer to your individual scholarship terms and conditions) are limited to a maximum of six months (full-time), and can only be allowed where the research has been delayed due to circumstances which are beyond the student's control and related to the conduct of the research.
-Time spent on a placement is not grounds for a candidature or scholarship extension.
-Personal reasons such as illness or family reasons are not grounds for a scholarship extension.
-Masters scholarships cannot be extended.
+Please use this form to extend your candidature time.
+An application for an extension of candidature will only be approved if a detailed timetable for completion of the program is provided and a strong case is made that research has been delayed due to circumstances which are beyond the student's control and are related to the conduct of the research.
+Time spent on a placements or personal reasons such as illness or family reasons are not grounds for a candidature extension.

 Requests for changes to the period of candidature should be made by applying online and must be supported by your principal supervisor and Head of Academic Unit or Institute Director.